britishdan/greeting-tdd-tutorial/README.md

 Run the test.
 It passes.
 By seeing the test fail and then pass, we are sure that our last change fixed it.
 We are green!
 We now have a running web server that returns 200 status code when the `/greeting` endpoint is called!!

-This now brings me to the red-green-refactor TDD cycle.
+This now brings me to the _Red-Green-Refactor_ TDD cycle.
 First the test was red and then it passed and became green.
 The next step is to refactor the code.
 Let's clean up by moving the production classes to their own files in the main scope so that they will be bundled in the JAR that is eventually deployed to production.